 Sometimes women have children and sometimes they do not.
-What made the Shunemite great was that she was a Godly woman whether or not there was a child in her life.
+What made the Shunemite great was that she was a Godly woman, whether or not there was a child in her life.
 It would be a mistake to think every time a woman is barren it is because someone does not deserve a child.
 Sarah, Rachel, Hannah, Elizabeth are four examples of spiritual women who know the pain of barrenness before miraculously conceiving.
 Motherhood, whether it is of those you bear, or those who are entrusted to your care, or those who you just end up being around for mere minutes, is blessed motherhood for those who are nurturers, Godly, spiritually sensitive, and focused on the blessings of God.
 The issue is not whether we deserve a home, but that our homes require us, not deserve us, but require us.

 For so many homes, God is missing to one degree or another.
 You have to remember that when you have become a child of God, all the strength of God is there to sanctify your home and family.
 If you are not saved then you need to take care of that.
+Don't think that material success for you or your children is the ultimate goal.
+When material success without Godliness is the goal, then that success only comes from a self-serving heart that can change whenever it is convenient.
+You must be a child of God to realize His perfect will for you.